 The Consumer Financial Protection Bureau (CFPB) is set to close its student lending office, according to a memo written by its acting director, Mick Mulvaney.
 The office had been tasked with returning $750 million in student loan relief while investigating potential abuses.
 It had been primarily responsible for looking into Navient and its alleged unfair practices.
 The department also sued Corinthian Colleges, a for-profit education company.
 Mulvaney’s decision to close the office will cause the CFPB to reallocate its responsibilities to “financial education.”

-Navient, a spinoff of Sallie Mae, has been accused of luring low-income borrowers into higher payments that were needed, misallocating payments, and failing to provide students with clear and distinct information about cost-saving opportunities.
+Navient, a spinoff of Sallie Mae, has been accused of luring low-income borrowers into higher payments than were needed, misallocating payments, and failing to provide students with clear and distinct information about cost-saving opportunities.
 It has denied any wrongdoing in court and actually sent a team of Washington-based lobbyists to fight against what the company believed was an unfair investigation while spending $4 million last quarter in legal fees.

 The company indicated in court last year that the promises it made to its customers on its website and in conversations regarding its ability to help students navigate their repayment options were simply part of its marketing efforts.
 “These are general marketing statements,” argued Matthew T. Martens, Navient’s attorney.
 “It’s friendly talk, it’s puffery, but it is not the stuff of legal obligation to now become your financial counselor.”